Exploring the Command 'kubectl' (with examples)

 kubectl exec

-: The name of the pod in which we want to run the command.-- ls /
+: The specific pod in which to execute the command.--

 Example Output: